javl/documentation/content/administration/maintain/online.rst

 Upgrade the database to the latest Odoo version.

+In your database you will be invited to upgrade if you are not on the latest version we support on the SaaS.

+- If you are currently on a long-term supported version of Odoo

+  - The upgrade button will propose an upgrade to the latest version (e.g: 13 to 15).
+  - If you are already on the latest version, you will be invited to upgrade to the last Online Version but you can dismiss the request and stay on the latest supported version.
+You won’t benefit from new features every 2 months.

+- If you are on a non supported version (e.g older than Odoo 13).
+You are invited to upgrade by yourself since those versions are deprecated if you do not upgrade within 2 months, we will trigger the upgrade for you.
+You will be notified in your database.
+- If you are on an Online Version, you will be invited to upgrade every 2 months to the latest version.
+We will trigger the upgrade for you if you did not upgrade within those 2 months.

 .. warning::
    Upgrading a database to a newer version of Odoo is a complex operation that requires time and caution.
 It is essential to test the upgrade before upgrading the production database.

 .. seealso::
    - :doc:`../upgrade/process`
+   - :doc:`supported_versions`

 .. _online/duplicate: